-- a. a percentage increase p.a. of 5%, 7.5%, 10%, 15%, 15% and 15% 2017/18 to 2022/23 all plus inflation, or - b. a cash value of £600 per year (£50 per month).
-This cash minimum increase ensures that those ratepayers paying nothing or very small amounts in 2016/17 after small business rate relief are brought into paying something. - 9.3 In the first year of the scheme (2017/18), this means all ratepayers losing some or all of their small business rate relief or rural rate relief will see the increase in their bill capped at £600.
-The cash minimum increase is £600 per year thereafter.
-This means that ratepayers who are currently paying nothing under small business rate relief and are losing all of their entitlement to relief (i.e. moving from £6,000 rateable value or less to more than £15,000) would under this scheme be paying £3,000 in year 5. - 9.4 Those on the Supporting Small Businesses relief scheme whose 2017 rateable values are £51,000 or more will not be liable to pay the supplement (1.3p) to fund small business rate relief while they are eligible for the Supporting Small Businesses relief scheme. - 9.5 Ratepayers remain in the Supporting Small Businesses relief scheme for either 6 years or until they reach the bill they would have paid without the scheme.
-A change of ratepayers will not affect eligibility for the Supporting Small Businesses relief scheme but eligibility will be lost if the property falls vacant or becomes occupied by a charity or Community Amateur Sports Club. - 9.6 There is no 2nd property test for eligibility for Supporting Small Business relief scheme.
-However, those ratepayers who during 2016/17 lost entitlement to small business rate relief because they failed the 2nd property test but have, under the rules for small business rate relief, been given a 12 month period of grace before their relief ended can continue on the scheme for the remainder of their 12 month period of grace. - 9.7 As with all reliefs, the amount of relief awarded under the Supporting Small Business relief scheme should be recalculated in the event of a change to the rateable value or the hereditament.
+- their Small Business, Rural Rate relief or 2017 SSBR and, as a result, are facing large increases in their bills. - 9.2 There is no discretion around whether to grant this relief if the terms of the scheme are met.
+Full technical detail regarding the operation of this scheme can be found at Business Rates Relief: 2023 Supporting Small Business Relief, local authority guidance GOV.UK (www.gov.uk) - 9.3 The SSBR scheme will ensure that the increase per year in the bills of eligible ratepayers is limited to a cash value of £600 per year during the operation of the scheme or until the full increased liability is reached.
+Businesses previously eligible for the 2017 SSBR scheme will receive this continued protection for one year only (until 31 March 2023). - 9.4 Those on the SSBR scheme whose 2023 rateable values are £51,000 or more will not be liable to pay the supplement (1.3p) to fund small business rate relief while they are eligible for the 2023 SSBR scheme. - 9.5 Ratepayers remain in the Supporting Small Businesses relief scheme until 31 March 2026 or until they reach the bill they would have paid without the scheme.
+A change of ratepayers will not affect eligibility for the SSBR scheme but eligibility will be lost if the property falls vacant or becomes occupied by a charity or Community Amateur Sports Club. - 9.6 There is no 2nd property test for eligibility for Supporting Small Business relief scheme.
+However, those ratepayers who during 2022/23 lost entitlement to small business rate relief because they failed the 2nd property test but have, under the rules for small business rate relief, been given a 12 month period of grace before their relief ended can continue on the scheme for the remainder of their 12 month period of grace. - 9.7 As with all reliefs, the amount of relief awarded under the Supporting Small Business relief scheme should be recalculated in the event of a change to the rateable value or the hereditament.
 This change of circumstance could arise during the year in question or during a later year. - 9.8 The Non-Domestic Rating (Discretionary Relief) Regulations 1989 (S.I.
 1989/1059) require authorities to provide ratepayers with at least one year's notice in writing before any decision to revoke or vary a decision so as to increase the amount the ratepayer has to pay takes effect.
 Such a revocation or variation of a decision can only take effect at the end of a financial year.
-But within these regulations, local authorities may still make decisions which allow the amount of relief to be amended within the year to reflect changing circumstances.

-9.9 Therefore, when making an award for Supporting Small Business relief, the conditions of the award that the relief is allowed include that it can be recalculated in the event of a change to the rating list (retrospective or otherwise).
+But within these regulations, local authorities may still make decisions which allow the amount of relief to be amended within the year to reflect changing circumstances. - 9.9 Therefore, when making an award for SSBR, the conditions of the award include that it can be recalculated in the event of a change to the rating list (retrospective or otherwise).
 This is so that the relief can be recalculated if the rateable value changes.
 This applies to all Discretionary Relief awarded by Chelmsford City Council.